 Despite his often mention as a demon by Raven and others, what Trigon's relationship with DC's Hell is unknown, as he has never been depicted as having any contact with them and during the Reign in Hell event, he was never mentioned and his domains were not revealed on any of the maps that appeared during the events.
 Possibly this has to do with his extra-dimensional origins, where it could be assumed he is the Dominus, or Satan, of his native realms.
 But it does beg the question what DC's Dominus or Domina thinks about having him arrive on their Earthly plane, effectively challenging their interests there?

 Trigon appeared in the animated series Teen Titans animated series (2003-2006).
 Trigon planned to invade our dimension to conquer the planet Earth (in the process enslaving millions of people), he had made an earlier attempt but was imprisoned underground by Azerath.
-His appearance follows his comic counterpart closely and he posses many of the same powers, such as size-alteration, eye-beams, magic, command of demons, superstrength and durability, omniscience and empowered and ressurected Slade to do his bidding, granting him vast pyrokinetical powers and invulnerability while he served.
+His appearance follows his comic counterpart closely and he posses many of the same powers, such as size-alteration, eyebeams, magic, command of demons, super strength and durability, omniscience and empowered and resurrected Slade to do his bidding, granting him vast pyrokinetical powers and invulnerability while he served.

 Later, Raven destroyed Trigon, much in the manner of the conclusion of the Terror of Trigon arc though without the involvement of Azerath and Azar.

 It is not known if he has any connection to Psimon, who would appear in season five.

 Injustice Gods Among Us - Trigon appears during Raven's super move where he uses eye lasers to attack her target.
-During the story mode Wonder Woman notes the Raven from the alternate world serving Superman's Regime is truly loyal to her father.
-Trigon os also fought during a S.T.A.R.
+During the story mode Wonder Woman notes the Raven from the alternate world serving Superman's Regime is truly loyal to her father and not Superman.
+Trigon is also fought during Raven's S.T.A.R.
 Labs missions where he is trying to get control over her.
-During Raven's arcade ending she defeats Superman though the amount of demonic energy she unleashes summons her father who then begins to lay waste to the world.
+During Raven's arcade ending she defeats Superman though the amount of demonic energy she unleashes to do so summons her father who then begins to lay waste to the world.